yukuai0011/express-luck-hungary-physical-inventory-recording/README.md

 ## Notes

 - Desktop camera scanning is enabled on Windows.
+If you encounter issues:
+  - Verify OS privacy toggles for Camera are enabled (Settings → Privacy & security → Camera → enable "Camera access" and "Let desktop apps access your camera").
+  - Confirm a webcam is connected and works in the built‑in Camera app.
+  - If you're on Windows N/KN editions, install the Media Feature Pack (required for Media Foundation / camera).
-If you encounter issues, verify OS privacy toggles for Camera, confirm a webcam is connected, and ensure you run the EXE together with its adjacent DLLs from the packaged folder/ZIP.
+  - Run the EXE together with its adjacent DLLs from the packaged folder/ZIP (do not relocate the EXE alone).